Hi Friends!! I’m sharing my very first ever DIY Headboard Bench with y’all today.

 (after I had been to every thrift store in my area)

 I had already found and bought an old twin headboard about 4 years ago.
-I planned to turn into a bench long ago but never got around to it.
+I planned to turn it into a bench long ago but never got around to it.

 When I went to pull it out of the back of my storage unit (my very full storage unit, lol) I realized it just would not work out.